 In the years 1888-1900 they had 10 children.

 The eldest son Samuel Seinwel (born in 1888) married Feigel Schwarz in Kraków in 1914.
 In 1922 he emigrated to the USA and lived in New York.
 In 1936, his son Abraham joined him in the USA.
-At that time, his wife still lived in Kraków at Szeroka st.
+At that time, his wife still lived in Kraków at Szeroka st. Abraham had son Jonas named after his Brzesko-born great-grandfather.
+Jonas and his children live in the US.

 The next son Mojzes Dawid, born in 1889, was murdered in the Bochnia ghetto in June 1942 – that’s all I know about him.